nidhi1108/snake-game/README.md

 # snake-game
-Created a snake game using java
+Created a snake game using java.